quarkiverse/quarkus-openapi-generator/README.md

 | -------------------- | -------------------------------------------------------------- | ---------------------------------------------------- |
 | Create security for the referenced security scheme | `quarkus.openapi-generator.codegen.default.security.scheme` | `quarkus.openapi-generator.codegen.default.security.scheme=api_key` |

+See the module [security](integration-tests/security) for an example of how to use this feature.

 ### Basic HTTP Authentication

 For Basic HTTP Authentication, these are the supported configurations: